 Public Education (K-12).
-Tucson has 17 school districts.
+Pima County has 17 school districts.
 The Tucson unified District is the largest.
 For more information on public education in Tucson and Arizona, click here.

 University of Arizona (U of A).
 The U of A was founded in 1885 and is Arizona’s Land Grant University.
 The university has over 33,700 undergraduate students and over 7,800 graduate students.
 U of A offers 128 Bachelor’s programs, 137 Master’s programs, and 954 Doctoral programs.
 For more information on the U of A, click here.

 Public Safety/Fire Protection

 The City of Tucson’s Police Department is divided in five-patrol division.
 The police headquarters is located at 270 South Stone Avenue, Tucson, Arizona 85701-1917.
 For more information on the City’s police Department, click here.

 Tucson has 22 fire stations strategically located throughout the City.
 For more information on the City Fire Department click here.